ivans5/BitMediaCentre/preview-vm/README.md

 * Enable 3D Acceleration (it's in the Display settings for VM)
 * Max out VRAM
 * Switch networking to "Bridged" mode
+* Probably want to not retain any MAC addresses

 Steps:
 1. Start the VM, wait for the download to complete, reboot VM when prompted...